 Policies Protecting Riders

-1954.051 of the Texas Insurance Code requires that ride sharing companies such as Uber and Lyft to carry liability insurance.
+1954.051 of the Texas Insurance Code requires that ride-sharing companies such as Uber and Lyft carry liability insurance.
 However, the amount of insurance provided depends on the situation.
-This is based on if the Uber/Lyft driver is currently available for rides versus on a trip.
-If the driver logs onto the company’s app and is only available for rides, Texas law requires that the Uber/Lyft provide $50,000 worth of liability coverage per person and $100,000 worth of liability coverage per incident.
-Once the driver has accepted a ride and while the trip is ongoing, Texas law requires that Uber/Lyft carry $1,000,000 worth of a liability insurance.
-This insurance coverages protects both the riders in the Uber/Lyft vehicle and other drivers on the road who may sustain injuries from the negligence of an Uber/Lyft driver.
+This is based on whether the Uber/Lyft driver is currently available for rides versus on a trip.
+If the driver logs into the company’s app and is only available for rides, Texas law requires that Uber/Lyft provide $50,000 in liability coverage per person and $100,000 in liability coverage per incident.
+Once the driver has accepted a ride and the trip is underway, Texas law requires that Uber/Lyft carry $1,000,000 in liability insurance.
+This insurance coverage protects both the riders in the Uber/Lyft vehicle and other drivers on the road who may sustain injuries from the negligence of an Uber/Lyft driver.

-If you experienced a crash caused by the negligence of an Uber/Lyft driver, call the experienced attorneys Perdue & Kidd immediately so we can help you preserve your rights following the crash and help you get the financial compensation you deserve.
+If you were in a crash caused by the negligence of an Uber/Lyft driver, call the experienced attorneys at Perdue & Kidd immediately so we can help you preserve your rights after the crash and get the financial compensation you deserve.

 Like us on Facebook!